rauhvargers/TTII_2023_labs/README.md

 - production_started: integer - *stores the year, when model was first in production*
 - min_price: decimal (8,2) - *minimal price in Euros*

+Update the seeder classes to take care of the new fields.

 ## Task #2: handling the new attributes
  Update the app to wok with the new data: